| Seventh

 the assistance of Department and Federal wild life experts familiar

+with Wyoming conditions.
 These factors might be listed, in order

-1. Increase in game populations.
+of probable importance, as follows: 1.
+Increase in game populations.
 Pronghorn

 antelope, moose, and mountain sheep, once so far depleted in